Observation of increasing bending rigidity of graphene with temperature: Methodology

-\section{Experimental}
+Here we present novel temperature-dependent measurements of $\kappa(T)$ for monolayer graphene obtained using HAS.
+We compare our experimental findings with a wide range of available data from the literature, as well as temperature-dependent ZA dispersion relations computed for graphene by the means of MD simulations, based on the \texttt{Tersoff-2010}~\cite{PhysRevB.81.205441}, \texttt{Airebo}~\cite{Stuart2000}, and \texttt{lcbop}~\cite{PhysRevB.68.024107} interatomic potentials.
+These results complement MD~\cite{Ramirez2016} and Monte Carlo simulations~\cite{Zakharchenko2010} based on the \texttt{LCBOPII}-potential~\cite{PhysRevB.72.214102}.
+The collection of our results from HAS and MD simulations, together with a wide range of results derived from available literature, comprises an overview of the elastic properties of monolayer graphene, and highlights the striking experimental fact that $\kappa(T)$ increases with $T$.

+\subsection{Experimental}

-The measurements were performed on a quasi free-standing monolayer graphene sample prepared at the Istituto Italiano di Tecnologia (IIT) on a N-doped ($10^{18}/cm^3$) 6H-SiC(0001) crystal from Crystal GmbH.
-The sample was prepared using an established procedure at the institute: first the substrate was etched in a 50~$\%$ Ar and H$_2$ mixture with a total pressure of 450 mbar (fluxes 500 sccm (standard cubic centimetre per minute) each) at 1200°C for 5 min to regularize the step-terrace morphology.
+The measurements were performed on a quasi-free-standing monolayer graphene (QFMLG) sample prepared at the Istituto Italiano di Tecnologia (IIT) on an N-doped ($10^{18}/$cm$^3$) 6H-SiC(0001) crystal from SiCrystal GmbH.
+The sample was prepared using an established procedure at the institute: first the substrate was etched in a 50$\%$ Ar and H$_2$ mixture with a total pressure of 450 mbar, fluxes 500 sccm (standard cubic centimetre per minute) each, at 1200°C for 5 min to regularize the step-terrace morphology.
+The SiC substrate was then annealed at 1250$^{\circ}$C for 4 minutes in Ar atmosphere (780 mbar) in order to form the C-rich ($6\sqrt{3} \times 6 \sqrt{3}$)$R30^{\circ}$ reconstruction on the (0001) plane~\cite{Van_Bommel1975, PhysRevB.77.155303}.
 The sample was then exposed to a 50$\%$ Ar and H$_2$ mixture with a total pressure of 750 mbar (fluxes 500 sccm each) at 800°C for 20 min.
-This leads to atomic hydrogen intercalating at the hetero-interface between SiC(0001) and the carbon rich surface reconstruction, thereby lifting the covalent interaction so that the carbon atoms previously in the reconstruction form a monolayer of graphene on top of the now H-terminated SiC(0001)~\cite{RN35, RN36, RN37}.
-The graphene is weakly bound to the substrate: it can be peeled off the substrate in a manner similar to graphene on Cu~\cite{RN47}.

-We can obtain measurements of the bending rigidity of the free-standing monlayer using the phonon dispersion curve model discussed above because the sample is weakly bound.
+This leads to atomic hydrogen intercalating at the hetero-interface between SiC(0001) and the carbon-rich surface reconstruction, thereby lifting the covalent interaction so that the carbon atoms, previously in the reconstruction, form a monolayer of graphene on top of the now H-terminated SiC(0001)~\cite{Riedl2009, Forti2011, Forti2017}.
+The graphene is weakly bound to the substrate: it can be peeled off the substrate in a manner similar to graphene on Cu~\cite{Liu2017}.
+The sample was characterized using Raman scattering and AFM at the IIT, see Supplementary information Figures S2 and S3.
+We obtain measurements of the bending rigidity of the free-standing monolayer using the phonon dispersion curve model discussed above because the sample is weakly bound.
 The sample temperature can be varied easily and uniformly by changing the temperature of the underlying SiC substrate.

+After preparation, the sample was placed in a sealed package, filled with ambient air from the laboratory (humidity 50$\%$, temperature 22$^\circ$C) and shipped to the University of Bergen (UiB).
+The sealed package was stored in the laboratory for several months before the sample was mounted in the argon vented sample chamber of the molecular beam apparatus known as MAGIE at UiB, which was then pumped down.